IDN homograph attack: History

 Homoglyphs are common in the three major European alphabets: Latin, Greek and Cyrillic.
 Unicode does not attempt to unify these glyphs and instead separates most scripts.

-An early nuisance of this kind, pre-dating the Internet and even text terminals, was the confusion between "l" (lowercase letter "L") / "1" (the number "one") and "O" (capital letter for vowel "o") / "0" (the number "zero").
-Some typewriters in the pre-computer era even combined the L and the one; users had to type a lowercase L when the number one was needed.
-The zero/o confusion gave rise to the tradition of crossing zeros, so that a computer operator would type them correctly.
-Unicode may contribute to this greatly with its combining characters, accents, several types of hyphen, etc., often due to inadequate rendering support, especially with smaller font sizes and the wide variety of fonts.
+An early nuisance of this kind, pre-dating the Internet and even text terminals, was the confusion between l (lowercase letter "L") / 1 (the number "one") and O (capital letter for vowel "o") / 0 (the number "zero").
+Some typewriters even omitted digits 0 and 1, as users could type a lowercase L or uppercase O instead.
+On computers, where the zero/O distinction often matters, slashed zeros became widely used so they could be clearly distinguished from Os when reading or typing.

 Even earlier, handwriting provided rich opportunities for confusion.
 A notable example is the etymology of the word "zenith".
 The translation from the Arabic "samt" included the scribe's confusing of "m" into "ni".
 This was common in medieval blackletter, which did not connect the vertical columns on the letters i, m, n, or u, making them difficult to distinguish when several were in a row.
 The latter, as well as "rn"/"m"/"rri" ("RN"/"M"/"RRI") confusion, is still possible for a human eye even with modern advanced computer technology.

+Unicode contributes to homograph attacks due to its combining characters, accents, several types of hyphen, etc., often due to inadequate rendering support, especially with smaller font sizes and the wide variety of fonts.

-Intentional look-alike character substitution with different alphabets has also been known in various contexts.
+Intentional look-alike character substitution with different alphabets has been known in various contexts.
 For example, Faux Cyrillic has been used as an amusement or attention-grabber and "Volapuk encoding", in which Cyrillic script is represented by similar Latin characters, was used in early days of the Internet as a way to overcome the lack of support for the Cyrillic alphabet.
 Another example is that vehicle registration plates can have both Cyrillic (for domestic usage in Cyrillic script countries) and Latin (for international driving) with the same letters.
 Registration plates that are issued in Greece are limited to using letters of the Greek alphabet that have homoglyphs in the Latin alphabet, as European Union regulations require the use of Latin letters.